apple/turicreate/userguide/one_shot_object_detection/README.md

 ## How it works

 In this section, we will go into detail on what happens under the hood of the `create` method.
-A One-Shot Object Detector model is trained in two steps: First, we use the starter images to generate synthetic data and annotations, and second, we train a model on the generated synthetic data.
+A One-Shot Object Detector model is trained in two steps.
+First, the starter image(s) is used to generate synthetic data and annotations.
+Second, we train an object detector model on the generated synthetic data.

 **Stage 1: Automatic synthetic data generation**